danieledapo/r3d/README.md

 ## L, the line renderer

-`l` is a simple line renderer that is able to render lines lying on 3D objects with hidden line removal.
+`l` is a line renderer that is able to render lines lying on 3D objects with hidden line removal.
 It supports very basic geometries like cubes, but also functions and triangle meshes.

 ![trex](images/l/trex.png)